 No one is saying you have to be this crazy, independent soul forever

-All of us end up pandering in some shape of form.
+All of us end up pandering in some shape or form.
 The great artist and sculptor, Leonardo da Vinci was known to be a lover of nature and hated war.
 Yet he created some of the most destructive weapons.

 And his patron, Cesare Borgia was one of the most hated men in all of Italy.
 Pandering at some level is almost inevitable, yet Leonardo didn’t stay in pander-land forever.
-He moved on creating work that was enduring and mostly for him.
+He moved on to creating work that was enduring and mostly for him.
 He didn’t want or expect you to see La Gioconda, better known as the Mona Lisa.
 He did that for himself, to make himself happy.